The strategy sounds strange…

 - Follow up with the editor.
 Ask for feedback.
 Find out how your post performed.
 Build a relationship.

-I hope if you’re struggling with guest blogging or getting started, you picked-up some useful tips to accelerate your content marketing success.
+I hope if you’re struggling with guest blogging or getting started, you picked-up some useful tips to accelerate success toward your content marketing objectives.

 Want to ask me questions about guest blogging in your industry?